Wayan123/GenerativeAI/README.md

 Fine-tuning is a process in which a pre-trained model is adapted to a new domain or task.

 Fine-tuning is a common approach to transfer learning, where knowledge gained from training a model on one task is used to improve generalization on another task.

+### Supervised Fine-Tuning (SFT)

+    `SFT` is a type of fine-tuning that uses labeled data to train the LLM.
+The labeled data consists of pairs of input and output data.
+The input data is the data that the LLM will be given, and the output data is the data that the LLM is expected to generate.
+SFT is a relatively simple and efficient way to fine-tune an LLM.

+### Reinforcement Learning from Human Feedback (RLHF)

+    `RLHF` is a type of fine-tuning that uses human feedback to train the LLM.
+Human feedback can be collected in a variety of ways, such as through surveys, interviews, or user studies.
+RLHF is a more complex and time-consuming way to fine-tune an LLM, but it can be more effective than SFT.ur data.